Last Updated on April 14, 2026 by Luis Cooper

 Running Dynamics:

-It helps to see how you run by checking out metrics like how long your feet touch the ground, how long your steps are, how much you bounce up and down, and other cool stuff.
+It helps to see how you run by checking metrics like how long your feet are on the ground, how long your steps are, how much you bounce, and other cool stuff.

 This information helps you get better at running and reduces your chances of getting hurt.